tobiasbaehr/vagrant-docker/README.md

 ``rbrequire directoryname`` before you start your container.
 Take a look at https://github.com/reinblau/dockerfiles/tree/master/drupal_boilerplate to see an example of it.
 As you’ll see we use [crane](https://github.com/michaelsauter/crane) to build images or start a container.
 You can do that as well!

+In case your project needs a shared ssh key (located in this directory level), add ``rbrequire --sshconfig`` to your run.sh script.
+Same for the gitconfig (/home/dev/.gitconfig), just add ``rbrequire --gitconfig``.
+The drupal_boilerplate contains also for this an example.
+Both needs to configure via crane.yml as volumn to use it.
+Once again take a look at drupal_boilerplate to see a example.

 ----------
 HOW TO USE
 ----------